Fabric Collage under a Sheer

 dimensions of the piece (to allow for shrinkage and distortion in the embroidering).

-backed with fusible web.
+embellishments) from silk backed with fusible web.
 These will be firmly stuck in place.

 Sometimes, if the design has to be related to a specific shape or size - as with a